 Kathryn Kovacs teaches Administrative Law, Natural Resources Law, Environmental Law, and Property at Rutgers Law School.
+She is currently on leave serving as Deputy Assistant Secretary for Land and Minerals Management at the Department of the Interior.

 Prior to joining the Rutgers faculty in 2011, she spent twelve years in the U.S. Department of Justice’s Environment and Natural Resources Division, Appellate Section.
 She wrote more than 100 appellate and Supreme Court briefs and argued more than sixty appeals in all thirteen of the federal circuit courts of appeals, twice en banc, and in three state supreme courts.
 Her cases covered a wide range of areas including environmental, administrative, and constitutional law, both civil and criminal.